Find Grad Schools

 34 Yearly Graduations

 The 7th most popular school in the country for materials engineering majors who are seeking their master's degree is University of Southern California.
 Roughly 46,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-For the 2020-2021 academic year, 34 master's degrees were handed out to materials engineering majors at USC.
-About 38% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,468 per year, while in-state graduate students, on average, pay $63,468 per year.
+During the most recent year for which we have data, 34 people received their master's degree in materials engineering from USC.
+About 39% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #8